NimithaRamesh/CSC415_Assignment-1/README.md

 Step 1:

-* Switch to branch "Project_2".
+ * Download the entire folder "final_project4 v3" to your local disk.

 Step 2:

-* The working version is "final_project2".

-Step 3:

- * Download the entire folder "final_project2" to your local disk.

-Steps 4:

 * Open the file "Display.html" on browser (Firefox).